johnsonsirv/library-on-firebase/README.md

 # Book Library
-This project implements **Javascript** concepts such as constructor functions and prototypes to build a simple [Book Library App](https://raw.githack.com/johnsonsirv/library-on-firebase/app-logic/index.html) that stores data using an array.
+This project implements vanilla **Javascript** concepts such as constructor functions and prototypes to build a simple [Book Library App](https://raw.githack.com/johnsonsirv/library-on-firebase/app-logic/index.html) that stores data using an array.

 This project was completed in line with standards provided by [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").